fubark/cyber/docs/docs.md

 ```
 In the above example, `add[int]` and `add[float]` were inferred from the function calls:

-Nested compile-time parameters can also be inferred:
+Nested template parameters can also be inferred:
 ```cy
 func set(m Map[#K, #V], key K, val V):
     m.set(key, val)